batfish/batfish/questions/Parameters.md

+## Grammar for rich parameter types

-Batfish questions have the following parameter types that support rich specifications whose grammar is described below.
+Batfish questions support parameters with rich specifications for nodes, interfaces etc. The grammar for parameter types is described below.
 Before reading those grammars, we recommend reading the general notes.

+For many parameters types, there is a "resolver" question that may be used to learn what a given specification expands to.
+For instance, the resolver for the node specifier `resolveNodeSpecifier`, and `bfq.resolveNodeSpecifier(nodes=/bor/)` (Pybatfish syntax) will return the set of nodes represented by `/bor/`.

 * [`applicationSpec`](#application-specifier)